To the Other Parent,

 “When I think of you and Daddy not living together, I feel so sad.
 I do not understand why you got divorced.
 Sometimes I dream about Dad being sad, about not having you around.
 I wish that you didn’t get a divorce.”

 This age has the emotional capacity to deal with everything, yet they are still quite limited.
 They may feel anger at one or both parents or choose sides.
-This is how some children in this age range describe divorce:
+This is how some children in this age range describe their perception of divorce:

 “Divorce is really confusing to kids.
 Everybody thinks the kid understands and knows what’s happening, but I’d say just remember that kids don’t know and they don’t understand and they get confused because no one explains anything.”
 Boy, 9.